jinlow/forust/py-forust/docs/index.md

 # INFO:forust_ml.gradientbooster:Completed iteration 2 of 10
 ```

-The log output can also be captured in a file also using the `logging.basicConfig()`.
+The log output can also be captured in a file also using the `logging.basicConfig()` `filename` option.

 ```python
 import logging